dd-data-vault

 Purpose

-A DANS Data Vault Storage Root is an OCFL storage root that is used to store a collection of long term preservation objects.
+A DANS Data Vault Storage Root is an OCFL storage root used to store a collection of long-term preservation objects.

 Interfaces

-Objects versions to be stored must be placed under the inbox in a batch directory.
+Objects versions to be imported must be placed under the inbox in a batch directory.
 The layout of the batch directory is as follows:

 batch-dir